 When I decided I wanted to develop mobile apps, my first thought was “What native technologies do I know?”

+I had used Objective-C for an iOS application.
+If I wanted to make a native android or windows phone application, I’d have to learn about project structure and app lifecycle and hope I could program in the language they used.
+Since I only knew one native technology (iOS) I decided it was better to invest time learning a cross platform technology.
+I then thought “Now if I’m going to use a cross platform technology, what implications can I handle the best?”.
+Xamarin was a natural choice for me, thanks to the language and application structure.
+C# is one of the languages I handle the best, plus the structure was intuitive.
+An .xml page with its back end code, the application lifecycle was also C-like.
+I managed to learn XAML and the app structure and lifecycle quickly.
 Later, I discovered that Xamarin generated native apps that shared 95% of the common code.
 I also got to an acceptable level of understanding in android and iOS native applications.
 Then I decided to test Xamarin’s generated native projects.
 It seemed that the native applications were greatly structured and coded.
 I thought “Wow.
 In theory, it is possible for someone to develop a full native Android app without knowing Java or the android app structure or even having the Android Studio”.
 Another plus for cross-platform technologies comes from the abstraction layer.
 When using Xamarin, the code handles mobile events (like Swipe) in Xamarin’s way.

 I can code once and use these events without even knowing how to do it the native way.